Black Hammer (comics): Black Hammer: Reborn

 This will be the core title of Phase II.
 It will be a twelve-issue series with a new artist, Caitlin Yarsky.
 Dean Ormston will continue to work in the World of Black Hammer on another title with more of a horror focus.
 The series jumps ahead twenty years after the finale of Black Hammer: Age of Doom with Lucy living in the suburbs with her partner and children.
 Lemire described it as "Lucy Weber's Mid-Life Crisis on Multiple Earths".
 It will focus on Lucy Weber as the new Black Hammer and include Skulldigger in a prominent role as well as many other returning characters.

 The Unbelievable Unteens

 Dark Horse announced a new spinoff reuniting Jeff Lemire and Tyler Crook, The Unbelievable Unteens in May 2021.
 This story is set to focus on comic artist Jane Ito meeting one of her comics creations.
 Earlier that year, Lemire had posted a teaser image by Crook featuring Jack Sabbath holding the fictional final issue of The Incredible Unteens.

 The Last Days of Black Hammer

-In March 2022, Lemire launched The Last Days of Black Hammer, a 110-page comic that was be serialized weekly through his Substack newsletter, Tales from the Farm.
+In March 2022, Lemire launched The Last Days of Black Hammer, a 110-page comic that was serialized weekly through his newsletter, Tales from the Farm.
 Drawn by Stefano Simeone, this story is a prequel to the original Black Hammer run, set in 1986 and focused on Joe Weber and his family.